August 17 - August 30 2024

 • Wakhan Corridor | After breakfast and a short walk through the village, we continue along the Panj River and the border with Afghanistan following the Wakhan corridor.

 • Osorkhonai Abdullo Ansori | We will stop at Vrang village to see Osorkhonai Abdullo Ansori and its museum.
-This once-important site is well worth the visit to view the ancient cave dwellings of Buddhist monks who lived here in the past, at the fringes of Buddhist civilisation.
+This once-important site is well worth the visit to view the ancient cave dwellings of Buddhist monks who lived here in the past, at the fringes of Buddhist civilization.

-• Kahkaha Fortress | As we continue onwards after lunch, we will tour the Kahkaha Fortress.
-To view the remains of this 4th century A.D castle.
-This once-great, clay-built fortification is said to be named after a legendary hero; known as a king of fire-worshippers.
-Its ruins now offer views of the surrounding countryside with stunning vistas into neighbouring Afghanistan.
+• Kahkaha Fortress | This once-great, 4th-century clay-built fortification is said to be named after a legendary hero known as a king of fire-worshippers.
+Its ruins now offer views of the surrounding countryside with stunning vistas into neighboring Afghanistan.

 • Khorogh | Our aim today is to make it to the town of Khorogh, the regional capital of the GBO area (Gorno-Badakhshan Autonomous Region) with a population of 28,000.
 We will be able to squeeze in a chance to relax or soak in the outdoor Garm Chashma Hot Springs and the grave of Nosiri Khisrav Qabodieni.

-Accommodation: Hotel LA'L. This newly built hotel offers us a welcome break on our journey, within a great setting and comfortable rooms.
+This newly built hotel offers us a welcome break on our journey, within a great setting and comfortable rooms.

-• Panj River Bordering Afghanistan | We continue our journey along the Panj River bordering Afghanistan.
+• We continue our journey along the Panj River bordering Afghanistan.
 This follows the route of the old Silk Road and traces in the footsteps of explorers such as Marco Polo.

-• Small Towns, Villages, & Local Families | On our drive today we will visit the many small towns and villages that line this well-trodden path.
 In Rushan, Dekh, Amun, and Kevran, we will visit local family homes and catch a glimpse of life in this remote corner of the world.
 Local people across this region are friendly and welcoming.
-We will not be there to exoticise them but to interact, hear what their lives are like, to learn and experience even in brief moments a little bit of commonality.
+We will not be there to exoticize them but to interact.
+Hear what their lives are like, learn and experience, even in brief moments, a little bit of commonality.
 You’ll see when we are there what a treat this can be!

 • Khatlon Province | As we continue to trace the Panj River, we eventually bid farewell to the Pamir territory and enter Khatlon Province.
-Located in the Southeast of the country and one of the least visited parts of Tajikistan.
+Located in the Southeast of the country and is one of the least visited parts of Tajikistan.

 • Glimpse of Afghanistan | During the Soviet period, this was also one of the country's poorest regions.
-We will stop to catch some final glimpses of Afghanistan along the way as well as pass a couple more high passes, impressive but not a reflection on our earlier adventures.
+We will stop to catch some final glimpses of Afghanistan along the way as well as pass a couple more high passes.
+Impressive but not a reflection on our earlier adventures.

-• Kulyab | We stop at Kulyab, the centre of Khatlon province and the fourth-biggest town in Tajikistan.
 Kulyab has a history stretching back over 2500 years and borders Afghanistan.
-We will walk around the city, stop in at the local museum, and visit the market.
+We will walk around the city, stop at the local museum, and visit the market.
 This is one of the best ways to mix with the locals and their culture.
 Kulyab is changing rapidly, but mosaics of Lenin remain along with some impressive Soviet architecture.

 • Norak Basin | Later, we will also stop to view Norak Basin.
 This is a large reservoir that was created in 1961 when the 300-meter Nurek Dam was constructed.
 The dam is currently the second-highest in the world.
 Unfortunately, we cannot get right next to it, but we can view it from a distance.